Acupuncture for back pain

 There are many things you can do to help with relieve and manage your back pain.

 An easy way of treating back pain yourself is to either place a hot water bottle on the painful area, as this helps the muscles to relax, which can ease the pain.
-In traditional Chinese medicine, ice packs, cold compression packs or a bag of frozen vegetables are never used.
+In traditional Chinese medicine, cold packs, cold compression packs or a bag of frozen vegetables are never used.
 Cold causes stagnation and slows the self-recovery systems within the body down.
 Yes, it reduces inflammation, but why would you want to reduce inflammation, when that is what is healing the body?
 Cold can make the pain worse in the long term.

-Another great way of helping your back is to do exercises and stretches regularly, for example attending a yoga or Pilates class.
+Another great way of helping your back is to do exercises and stretches regularly, not bed rest, for example attending a yoga or Pilates class.
 This helps to stretch the muscles in the back, which relieves muscle tension and pain.
 Always be aware of your posture as bad posture can cause back pain.
 Stand up straight with your shoulder blades dropped and don't sit crossed legged.

 Things like sitting too much, commuting on trains or long drives using a manual gearbox can aggravate a weak back causing pain.
 Try standing more, stay active, motion is lotion as they say, reduce exposure to stress, and avoid long drives.